ReproNim/reproman/README.md

 like to develop and run our tests battery see [CONTRIBUTING.md](CONTRIBUTING.md) regarding additional dependencies.

-Later we will provide bundled installations of NICEMAN across popular platforms.
+Later we will provide bundled installations of ReproMan across popular platforms.